diyscif/diyscif/scif-thesis.md

 component penetrating the SCIF perimeter, like a duct or vent, can render useless all other attenuation.

-## Electromagnetic/TEMPEST
+## Electromagnetic/TEMPEST Shielding Requirements

 Electromagnetic emissions should be reduced by the values defined in National Security Specification for Shielded Enclosures NSA 94-106.
-This specification sets forth an attenuation for a 1 kHz - 1 MHz H (magnetic) Field of 20 dB @ 1KHz, 56 dB @ 10 kHz 90 dB @ 100 kHz, and 100 dB @ 1 MHz.
+This specification sets forth an attenuation for a 1 kHz - 1 MHz H (Magnetic) Field of 20 dB @ 1KHz, 56 dB @ 10 kHz 90 dB @ 100 kHz, and 100 dB @ 1 MHz.
 For a 1 kHz - 10 MHz
-E (electromagnetic) Field it requires 70 dB @ 1kHz, and 100 dB at 10 kHz, 100
+E (Electromagnetic) Field it requires 70 dB @ 1kHz, and 100 dB at 10 kHz, 100
 kHz, 1 MHz, and 10 MHz.
 For a 100 MHz - 10 GHz Plane Wave it also requires 100
 dB attenuation.